GOOGLE CORE WEB VITALS – DELAYED TO JUNE 2021

 New “Page Experience” page added to Google Search Console

-Google release further stated:
+The Google release further stated:

 “To provide you with more actionable insights, we’re introducing the Page Experience report.
-This report combines the existing Core Web Vitals report with other components of the page experience signals, such as HTTPS security, absence of intrusive interstitials, safe browsing status, and mobile-friendliness.”
+This report combines the existing Core Web Vitals report with other components of the page experience signals, such as HTTPS security, absence of intrusive interstitials, safe browsing status, and mobile friendliness.”

 “The Page Experience report offers valuable metrics, such as the percentage of URLs with good page experience and search impressions over time, enabling you to evaluate performance quickly.
-You can also dig into the components of page experience signal to gain additional insights on opportunities for improvement.”
+You can also dig into the components of the page experience signal to gain additional insights on opportunities for improvement.”

 AMP Being Deemphasized – Google Core Web Vitals